 Here is an example of a label and description for the CALL_PHONE permission:

 <string name="permlab_callPhone">directly call phone numbers</string> <string name="permdesc_callPhone">Allows the application to call phone numbers without your intervention.
 Malicious applications may cause unexpected calls on your phone bill.
 Note that this does not allow the application to call emergency numbers.</string>

-You can look at the permissions currently defined in the system with the
+You can view at the permissions currently defined in the system using the

 Settings app and the shell command